 When news of the bombings finally reached the Sol System, instead of immediately meeting with the Tribunal, Messer met with the press instead.
 Standing before reporters, Messer declared, “I have drafted a plan that will hunt down those responsible for the atrocity at Jata and ensure this never happens again.
 If we had a Prime Citizen in place, these measures would already be in motion.
 Instead, the Empire must wait for the Tribunal to convene and debate.
 Who knows how many more systems will suffer similar attacks by then?”

 Two months after the Atrocity at Jata, an explosion ripped through Tram’s bustling TDD building and killed close to 700 people.
-The Advocacy determined the bombs featured the same Xi’An technology used in Jata.
-Over the following months, fear festered in the UPE as four more terrorist bombings occurred, killing hundreds more.
-Convinced only a strong leader could curb the attacks, Citizens voted in favor of replacing the Tribunal with a single Prime Citizen, then promptly elected Ivar Messer to the position.
+The Advocacy determined the bombs featured the same Xi’an technology used in Jata.
+Over the following weeks, fear festered in the UPE as four more terrorist bombings occurred, killing hundreds more.
+Convinced only a strong leader could curb the attacks, Citizens voted in favor of replacing the Tribunal with a single Prime Citizen, then in an emergency election on December 15th, promptly selected Ivar Messer for the position.
 The rest, as they say, is history.

 One of Messer’s first actions as Prime Citizen was to increase the military’s presence near highly populated areas as a deterrent against further attacks.
 The plan seemingly worked, as no more bombings occurred.
 History books even credited the end of the terrorist campaign to Messer’s strong leadership.